 Student and parents will then be given opportunity to present their side of the situation.
 Following closed Board deliberation, members of the Board will vote regarding the action to be taken.
 If a hearing cannot be held within the time of the original suspension, the student may return to class until the hearing can be held.
 However, in no instance will a period of greater than one week lapse between the time of the suspension and the hearing.

 The primary focus of the dress code is for students to be neat, clean and modest.
 Shorts are permitted for both boys and girls through Grade 4.
 Students may not wear tank tops or muscle shirts.
 Clothing which contains vulgar, suggestive statements/pictures or which advertise products that would be inappropriate in a Christian setting are also not permitted.

-Students attending The Christian School of Grade Baptist Chruch are expected to come to school neat and clean and with modest dress.
+Students attending The Christian School of Grace Baptist Church are expected to come to school neat and clean and with modest dress.
 Keep in mind that the clothes should be appropriate for the occasion and season.
 It is commonly understood that a person’s attire affects expectations of himself, as well as the expectations and respect of others.
-Clothes often display attitudes and/or values; therefore the school has adopted the following guidlines:
+Clothes often display attitudes and/or values; therefore the school has adopted the following guidelines: